-Students have the opportunity to receive academic credit for and participate in the publication of five law reviews — the SMU Law Review, the Journal of Air Law and Commerce, The International Lawyer, the Law and Business Review of the Americas and the SMU Science and Technology Law Review.
+Students have the opportunity to receive academic credit for and participate in the publication of four law reviews — the SMU Law Review, the Journal of Air Law and Commerce, The International Lawyer, and the SMU Science and Technology Law Review.
 The SMU Law Review and the Journal of Air Law and Commerce are published by the SMU Law Review Association.
-The International Lawyer and Law & Business Review of the Americas are published by the International Law Review Association of SMU.
+The International Lawyer is published by the International Law Review Association of SMU.
 The law reviews select their editorial staffs on the basis of academic performance and a writing competition.
 The writing competition is open to students who have completed all first-year required courses and generally is held during the summer.

 The operation and management of each publication is vested in an elected board of editors.
 The board is selected from those students who have served at least one year on the staff of the law review and who have exhibited a strong ability in legal research and writing.
 The work of students on the school’s publications has produced periodicals of permanent value to the legal profession.

 The SMU Law Review

 , formerly the Southwestern Law Journal

 , is published four times each year and reaches law schools, attorneys, and judges throughout the United States and abroad.
 Each issue includes articles by prominent legal scholars and practitioners dealing with significant questions of local, national, and international law.
 In addition, articles by students analyze recent cases, statutes, and developments in the law.
 Each year one issue of the SMU Law Review

 is devoted to an Annual Survey of Texas Law and contains articles by attorneys, law professors, and judges concerning current developments in the law of Texas.
 All editing is done by student members of the board of editors and the staff.
 Members of the SMU Law Review